droneslab/bauhaus/README.md

 If running the binary on a standalone computer which is different from the computer that compiled the binary, the standalone computer will require a glibc that matches the version required by clang.
 If there is no match, the binary will not run.
 To get the binary running, the right version of glibc's shared library (libc.so) has to be compiled from scratch and must be loaded using ```export LD_LIBRARY_PATH=/path/to/newly/built/libc.so```.
 The dynamic linker as well (ie something that looks like ld-linux-x86-64.so.2) in built the glibc directory has to used on the binary.
 This is accomplished with **patchelf**, a tool that facilitates the use of a different dynamic linker apart from the one in the system's /usr.
 The patchelf tool can be installed from the distribution's repos.
 For a Debian based system, this would be ```sudo apt-get install patchelf```.
+The executable for darvis would lie within /target/release, it should be called bindarvis.

 **Specific Steps**